alimariam12/Code-Refactor/README.md

 ## Homework #1: Code Refractor

 ### Task
 This week we were given an on-the-job ticket meaning we have to refractor an already existing code.
+There were changes that I made in the HTML and CSS files to make it look clear and operate correctly.

 ### Installation
   For this assignment you will need: